Perspective | The NBA is still LeBron’s league

 It’s the survival that we will remember the most.
 And no athlete keeps moving forward like James.
 That would be clear even if some of his peers had lasted longer in these playoffs.
 But their shortcomings magnify his persistence.

 James is a fascinating icon.
-People stand for him, or they can’t stand him.
+People stand for him or they can’t stand him.
 Some of it is a generational tussle.
-Some of it is unique to his complicated, team-switching journey and the bold way he carries himself, on and off the court.
-In this moment, the standers — his worshipers — are using the failures of other franchise players to punish those who dared to challenge the King.
+Some of it is unique to his complicated, team-switching journey and the bold way he carries himself on and off the court.
+In this moment, those standing — his worshipers — are using the failures of other franchise players to punish those who dared to challenge the King.
 But after 17 years of dominance, James doesn’t need such a petty defense.
 His career is a blueprint, not a weapon.

 Few players have had it so good after they entered the NBA.
 Even fewer have endured such scrutiny through the ups and downs and come away so unaffected, so committed to eclipsing their own, internal standards.
 The unasked question when measuring James: Whose scale are we using?
 Ours or his?